cosmos/gravity-bridge/solidity/contracts/contract-explanation.md

 ## Security model

 The Peggy contract is basically a multisig with a few tweaks.
 Even though it is designed to be used with a consensus process on Tendermint, the Peggy contract itself encodes nothing about this consensus process.
-There are three main operations- updateValset, updateValsetAndSubmitBatch, and sendToCosmos.
+There are three main operations- updateValset, submitBatch, and sendToCosmos.
 - updateValset updates the signers on the multisig, and their relative powers.
 This mirrors the validator set on the Tendermint chain, so that all the Tendermint validators are signers, in proportion to their staking power on the Tendermint chain.
 An updateValset transaction must be signed by 2/3's of the current valset to be accepted.
-- updateValsetAndSubmitBatch is used to submit a batch of transactions unlocking and transferring tokens to Ethereum addresses.
+- submitBatch is used to submit a batch of transactions unlocking and transferring tokens to Ethereum addresses.
 It is used to send tokens from Cosmos to Ethereum.
 The batch must be signed by 2/3's of the current valset.
-It also updates the valset, since it does not cost much more in gas once the validator signatures have been verified.
 - sendToCosmos is used to send tokens onto the Tendermint chain.
 It simply locks the tokens in the contract and emits an event which is picked up by the Tendermint validators.

 ### updateValset